 Chemistry major Olive Anagu ’18 has an idea for making dairy more appetizing for the millions affected by lactose intolerance.

-To help counteract the intolerance, dairy milk is normally treated with lactase, an enzyme that breaks down lactose.
+To help counteract this intolerance, dairy milk is normally treated with lactase, an enzyme that breaks down lactose.
 The issue with this method, Anagu said, “is that it leads to the introduction of more preservatives and chemicals that need to be in the milk,” which some consumers would rather avoid.

 She may have a solution, and it involves beads.